 A happy ending might have been nice…

-If we were heading out on the open road in a ’66 Ford Thunderbird, we’d make sure we were wearing a pair of Garrett Leight Clare V Collab sunglasses in whisky tortoise
+If we were heading out on the open road in a ’66 Ford Thunderbird, we’d make sure we were wearing a pair of Garrett Leight Clare V Collab sunglasses

 Next up we’ve got Patrick Bateman in the film adaption of Bret Easton Ellis’s 1991 novel, American Psycho.
 Christian Bale’s psychotic investment banker may not be the nicest chap around, but you’ve got to hand it to him… he does know a good pair of glasses when he sees ‘em.